ellipsis/ellipsis-compiler/README.md

 ### Docs
 Please consult the [docs][docs-url] for more information.

-Specific parts that could be off interest:
-- ...

 ### Development
 Pull requests welcome!
 New code should follow the [existing style][style-guide]